polca/premise/docs/introduction.rst

 - **REMIND-EU** is ideal for **EU-focused studies**, particularly those assessing the **European Green Deal** or country-level decarbonization strategies within the EU.
 - **IMAGE** is the preferred choice when **land-use change, agriculture, biodiversity, or climate–ecosystem interactions** are central to the analysis.
 Its biophysical and environmental modules complement energy-focused IAMs.
 - **TIAM-UCL** is most appropriate for exploring **detailed technology pathways**, resource allocation, and **cost-optimal energy system designs**, particularly for **Paris Agreement-compatible scenarios**.
+- **GCAM** is most suitable when the cross-sectoral links between land, water, energy, and agriculture are crucial.
+It is especially useful for questions involving bioenergy deployment, water scarcity constraints, or food–land competition under climate policy.

 Our recommendation is to assess the sensitivity of your results across different IAMs for a given climate target.
 IAMs will deploy different technologies and resources to achieve the same climate target, which will lead to different life cycle inventories.